cs-mmeza/Python_Portfolio/README.md

 * seaborn
 * requests

-Index:
+<b>Index:</b>

 Project 1: Data Correlation
-* Analyzed the correlation between Investment and total income from a data set containing movie production metadata.
+* Analyzed the correlation between Investment and total income from public data about movies data set containing movie production metadata.

 Project 2: Web Scraper
 * Created a Web Scraper to load information from a website to a CSV file.